7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Melbourne Blocked Drains Plumbing offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining services.
+- Melbourne Blocked Drains Plumbing offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services.

 1. Baby wipes